waterdrinkerAP/deathland/Deathland_lore.md

     for my blunder?<br/>
 Kavadar:<br/>
     - Eh... no. My name is Kavadar.
 How did you get in there?<br/>
     - Kava...?
 Kavadar?
-Colored beings should not have names.
+Color Beings should not have names.
 Are you a new ruler that has claimed the powers that were once part of mine?<br/>
     - Well no. I am just trying to find the way out if this place.<br/>
     - The way out?
 Are you...?
 Are you a consecrated dodger?<br/>